View Marjorie Bycraft's Obituary on SouthBendTribune.com and share memories

 Through gorgeous holidays celebrated at home to daily family dinners, Marjorie showed her love of family.
 She cared deeply about the lives of her children and grandchildren.
 Each received individual attention and had their own special relationship with her.
 When her husband fell ill, Marjorie spent the last six years of John's life by his side, tirelessly and lovingly caring for him.

-In addition to raising her family, Marjorie was always very involved in charitable and cultural organizations, including Christ Child Society of South Bend, Misericordia Heart of Mercy, Order of Malta, Women's Care Center of South Bend, Chapin Street Clinic (Sister Maura Brannick Health Center), Snite Museum of Art, and Hoosier Art Patrons.
+In addition to raising her family, Marjorie was always very involved in charitable, cultural, and educational organizations, including Christ Child Society of South Bend, Misericordia Heart of Mercy, Order of Malta, Center for Hospice and Palliative Care, Women's Care Center of South Bend, Chapin Street Clinic (Sister Maura Brannick Health Center), Snite Museum of Art, Stanley Clark School, and Hoosier Art Patrons.
 Marjorie was modest and quick to credit others, but she was a quiet community leader holding board and other leadership positions in many of these organizations.
 Marjorie was the first recipient of the Christ Child Society's Mary Virginia Merrick Award for unselfishly giving her time and talents to the Christ Child Society, which annually provides clothing to thousands of needy children in the South Bend area.

 Marjorie shared wonderful times with John, their children and grandchildren at their beach home in South Haven, Michigan.
 Marjorie cherished her many, many dear friends from all aspects of her life.
 Their love for her was reflected in the outpouring of support that she received throughout her illness as well as her husband's illness.
 She was grateful for the care provided to her during her illness by the doctors, nurses and staff on her medical team.